Which is Better, Standard Mileage Rate vs Actual Car Expenses Method?

 If the business use of the car is less than 100%, expenses must be proportionally allocated between business and personal use.
 For example, say you drive your car 20,000 miles in one year–10,000 for business and 10,000 for personal.
 In this case, the taxpayer can only deduct 50% of the vehicle’s expenses from their tax return.
 Therefore, in the cases of mixed personal and business use of the car, it is recommended that the taxpayer keep a log of the miles traveled and distinguish the business from personal travel.
-This will facilitate ease in the determination and calculation of the percentage of vehicle usage for business purposes.
+This will facilitate ease in the determination and calculation of the percentage of the vehicle used for business purposes.
 In addition, the taxpayer should keep receipts and invoices of vehicle expenses.
 Taxpayers that use the Actual Car Expense method can use IRS form 2106-EZ, Unreimbursed Employee Business Expenses, to claim these expenses on their tax return.
 Download this form, here.

-Whether you should use the standard mileage rate or depends on your vehicle and the amount that you drive your vehicle for work.
+Whether you should use the standard mileage rate depends on your vehicle and the amount that you drive your vehicle for work.
 With strong record-keeping calculating the deductions for both methods can help the taxpayer determine which method will maximize their tax return.
 Both methods require the taxpayer to keep a mileage log.

 - IRS Publication 463, Chapter 4, Transportation, Standard Mileage Rate